akazukin5151/koneko-old/README.md

 * Edit the files on your fork
 * Submit a pull request
 * If you want to, you can create an issue first.
 Ask any questions by opening a new issue.
+* If you're encountering/fixing a bug and you're stuck, try clearing the cache.

 **NOTE:** running `koneko.py` with python or executing it will fail with an import error (circular import).
 Python imports are a mess, just use `python setup.py develop` when you want to test a change.